dry-rb/dry-operation/docsite/source/error-handling.html.md

 ### Global error handling

-You can define a global failure handler by implementing an `#on_failure` method in your operation class:
+You can define a global failure handler by implementing an `#on_failure` method in your operation class.
+This method is only called to perform desired side effects and it won't affect the operation's return value.

 ```ruby
 class CreateUser < Dry::Operation